 If Pixar is looking for their lost mojo, they aren’t looking too hard.
 Of the five films — from last year’s Finding Dory to the upcoming Toy Story 4 (slated for 2019) — four are sequels.
 Four out of five.
 Plus, one of them is a Cars sequel.
 If this isn’t cashing in, what would be?

 Since Toy Story 3, Pixar has released seven films in seven years, of which exactly one — Inside Out — was the kind of milestone Pixar used to set almost every time around the track.
 Is the studio all washed up?
-If it’s okay just being okay, I guess not.
+If they’re okay just being okay, I guess not.

 To be fair, there’s more to Cars 3 than a fading champion’s performance anxieties and fears of obsolescence.

 The big race at the climax of the original Cars ended with a satisfying twist, one that made the old platitudes “It’s not whether you win or lose” and “It’s not all about you” more than just platitudes.
-Cars 3 finds another way to do this, looking not only backward to honor past heroes, but forward, as well.
+Cars 3 finds another way to do this, looking not only backward to honor past heroes, but forward as well.

 In a way, Cars 3 is basically the real Cars 2, because Cars 2 was effectively Mater’s Tall Tales: The Movie.
 Cars 3’s first good idea is to put Lightning McQueen (Owen Wilson) back in the driver’s seat and Mater (Larry the Cable Guy) back where he belongs, in comedy relief.